dlt-interoperability/commitment-agent/readme.md

 ## Start the Fabric agent

 ```
-./gradlew run
+make start
 ```

-**Note on restarting the agent**: If the Fabric network is stopped and started, the user and admin credentials for the agent need to be deleted so they can be reissued by the Fabric network CA.
+**Note on restarting the agent**: If the Fabric network is stopped and started, the user and admin credentials for the agent need to be deleted so they can be reissued by the Fabric network CA. This can be done with:

 ```
-rm wallet/admin.id wallet/agentUser.id
+make stop
 ```

 ### Making queries from the external client